ryanjohnsontv/node-red-contrib-ha-inovelli-manager/README.md

 ### Switch Type

 This option lets you specify your switch model (LZW30-SN, LZW31-SN, LZW36, and LZW45).

+### Entity ID

+An optional field to append this value to all scene messages that are passed through.
+For instance, instead of writing "light.bedroom_lights" for each scene output, can can just reference it here as {{ msg.entity_id }}.

 ### Node ID Passthrough